 But perhaps best of all they’ve launched a monthly Get Painted competition which invites community groups, charities, schools, community centres and other third-sector and not for profit organisations to apply for a gift of up to 240 litres of free paint – each month one lucky winner is an announced.

-They have also teamed up with other local organizations to help supply free painters too!
+They have also teamed up with other local organisations to help supply free painters too!

 Jacqui Fairfax, chairman of CUB, said: “We are a local employer and we have always believed that it is important for us to give back to the local community.
 We’ve worked on several projects such as tidying up with the council and with local schools as well as gardening in local parks and we’re looking forward to our next challenge.”
 From the looks of it they took to painting like ducks to water, so let’s hope they keep building on their new painting skills!